Updated on July 12, 2026.

 LMM, LML, and L5P Duramax trucks do not share the same DPF delete fitment path.
-LMM is mainly an early DPF and regen-era truck, LML adds DEF/SCR and the CP4 fuel-system concern, and L5P adds ECM unlock, late-model electronics, and stricter year-by-year fitment checks.
+LMM is the early DPF and regen-era generation, LML adds DEF/SCR and the CP4 fuel-system concern, and L5P adds ECM access, late-model electronics, and stricter year-by-year fitment checks.

 Key Takeaways